 In 1998, as part of the proposed long term monitoring plan, two new groundwater monitoring wells (101MW-1R and 101MW-2R) were installed.
-During a groundwater baseline study conducted in 1999, which included four quarterly sampling rounds, all of the wells were sampled and analyzed for the chemicals of potential concern identified during the 1994 RI (cis-1,2-dichloroethene (DCE), tetrachloroethylene (PCE), trichloroethylene (TCE), chloroform, and vinyl chloride).
+During a groundwater baseline study conducted in 1999, which included four quarterly sampling rounds, all of the wells were sampled and analyzed for the chemicals of potential concern identified during the RI (cis-1,2-dichloroethene (DCE), tetrachloroethylene (PCE), trichloroethylene (TCE), chloroform, and vinyl chloride).
 Analysis of the samples indicated the presence of DCE, PCE, TCE, and chloroform.
-The concentration of chloroform in one well exceeded the NYSDEC Groundwater Standards, Criteria, and Guidance values (SCGs) during the April and August sampling rounds at 8.08 μ g/L and 11.4 μ g/L; the concentrations of all other chemicals were below the groundwater standards.
+The concentration of chloroform in one well exceeded the NYSDEC Groundwater SCGs during the April and August sampling rounds at 8.08 μ g/L and 11.4 μ g/L; the concentrations of all other chemicals were below the groundwater standards.